xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/addMapDataTile.rst

 	The label for units, shown to ther right of the value under the map, i.e. m.

 jsFunction
-	Javascript function to modify the exact value retrieved from the png.
+	Javascript function to modify the exact value retrieved from the png and printed below the map.
 	For example, if the values in the png file vary between 1 and 100 but you need to divide it by 4, include some javascript, where value is the exact incoming value from the png: